Learning is Not Something That's Done to You

 will continue to learn hungrily and naturally – in the manner and at the

-from everything they experience.
-They are always experimenting with cause
+destroyed in them.
+Children are always experimenting with cause

 and effect.
 And they are always soaking up information from their environment

-– learning to walk, talk and do many other amazing things.
+– learning to walk, talk, and do many other amazing things.

 Cognitive psychologist Alison Gopnik, who is co-author of

 a research study called “The Scientist in the Crib,” says babies’ brains